theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/server-settings.md

 5. Enter "NT Service\yunIO Service" within the Object picker UI, check the granted permission and apply the changes. <br>
 ![Access](../assets/images/yunio/x509-certificate-permission.png){:class="img-responsive" width="500px"}

-For information on how to renew a certificate, see [Knowledge Base: Certificate Renewal for TLS](https://kb.theobald-software.com/yunio/certificate-renewal).
+For information on how to renew a certificate, see [Certificate Renewal for TLS](../knowledge-base/certificate-renewal.md).

 #### TLS enabled